 Getting closer to the explanation of how giant planets can form around M-dwarfs

 The star TOI-6383A is a cool dwarf star with less than half the mass of the sun and less than the radius of the sun.
 It forms a binary star system with a second, even cooler dwarf star.
-TOI-6383A is orbited by a giant planet of similar mass and radius.
+TOI-6383A is orbited by a giant planet of similar mass and radius as Jupiter.

 Lia Marta Bernabò, PhD student in the Department of Extrasolar Planets and Atmospheres, is the first author of the article entitled ‘Searching for GEMS: TOI-6383A b, a giant planet transiting an M3-dwarf star in a binary system’.
 It was accepted for publication by the Astronomical Journal on 25 September 2024.